 (…existing texts…)

-The affiliated AP(s) will each provide a mapping to their associated non-MLO non-AP STAs , by their MAC addresses.
+The affiliated AP(s) will each provide a mapping to their associated non-AP STAs that are not affiliated with non-AP MLDs(#18067), by their MAC addresses.
 Thus, the non-AP devices form distinct sets of MAC addresses, and the DS can deliver any service tuples with a one-to-one mapping of destination address to DS SAP.

 (…existing texts…)